archana-rg/books-analysis/README.md

 # Predict genre of book based on summary
 The dataset under study contains information on 16K books.
-It is obtained from Carnegie Mellon University dataset originally and available in Kaggle(https://www.kaggle.com/datasets/ymaricar/cmu-book-summary-dataset).The goal of this project is to identify genre of book based on book's summary.
+It is obtained from Carnegie Mellon University dataset originally and available in Kaggle (https://www.kaggle.com/datasets/ymaricar/cmu-book-summary-dataset).
+The goal of this project is to identify genre of book based on book's summary.
 Only the following genres have major representation in the dataset : fantasy,mystery,historical,romance,thriller,humor,horror,philosophy,crime.
 Also the project concerns itself only with fiction genres.

 ## 1. Business Goals